Jose J. Diaz, Jr, MD, FACS

 About Jose J. Diaz, Jr, MD, FACSToggle accordion item

-Dr. Diaz was named a Top Doctor in the specialty of Trauma - Emergency Medicine by Baltimore magazine in 2020.
+He was named a Top Doctor in the specialty of trauma – emergency medicine by Baltimore magazine from 2017 to 2020.

 Language(s): English; Spanish

 University of Maryland Medical Center Midtown Campus

 University of Maryland Medical Center

 Member of UM Faculty Physicians, Inc.

 The University of Texas School of Medicine at San Antonio, 1992